menu

 Ryderwood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Ryderwood is somewhat higher than in the average US city of 21.84%: 28.00% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Ryderwood who are college-educated is somewhat higher than the average US community of 21.84%: 28.00% of adults in Ryderwood have at least a bachelor's degree.

 The per capita income in Ryderwood in 2022 was $30,694, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $122,776 for a family of four.